When bonds weaken, they can be renewed

 The role of power, gender, culture, and identity in the relationship

-What becomes possible when difficult patterns are named and held together
+What becomes possible when difficult patterns are named and faced together

-We are active participants in the process—helping slow things down, listening carefully, naming patterns as they arise, and supporting each partner in being both honest and accountable within a secure therapeutic frame.
+We are active participants in the process — helping slow things down, naming what we see, and supporting each partner in being both honest and accountable.

 Love takes off the masks that we fear we cannot live without and know we cannot live within.